Kenai Peninsula: Transportation

+Commercial airports with service to Anchorage are located in Kenai and Homer.
+Smaller airports are located in Soldotna, Seward, and Seldovia.

+The Alaska Marine Highway services Homer and Seldovia.
+Seward is a major cruise ship port.

 Natural resources and economy

 The peninsula also has natural gas, petroleum, and coal deposits, as well as abundant commercial and personal-use fisheries.
 Tourism is a major industry, along with outfitting and guiding services for hunters and fishers.
 The Kenai Peninsula is known as "Alaska's Playground".
 Kenai National Wildlife Refuge encompasses nearly two million acres of the peninsula.